 Northamptonshire Children’s Safeguarding Board

 The Northamptonshire Safeguarding Children Board co-ordinates local work to safeguard and promote the welfare of children.
 The website provides information for parents and carers.
 Whenever anyone is worried about a child, for example a teacher or health visitor, they will make a referral to the team at the Multi Agency Safeguarding Hub [MASH].
 The MASH team brings together staff and information from agencies within Northamptonshire.
 They are able to identify risks to and needs of children at the earliest possible point and respond with the most effective, joined up actions.
 The aim of the MASH team is to make the right decisions for the right families at the right time.
 If a child is in immediate danger, left alone or missing, contact the Police and/or Ambulance service directly on 999.
-If there is no immediate danger or if you need advice contact the MASH.

 NDAS - Domestic Abuse Service formerly Northampton Women’s Aid